awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 SECRET_ARN 'ssm-secret-arn'
 ```

 The following syntax describes the CREATE EXTERNAL SCHEMA command used to reference data in a Kinesis stream\.
-For more information, see [Streaming ingestion \(preview\)](materialized-view-streaming-ingestion.md)\.
+For more information, see [Streaming ingestion](materialized-view-streaming-ingestion.md)\.

 ```
 CREATE EXTERNAL SCHEMA [IF NOT EXISTS] schema_name